Presentation Guidelines For HCI Researchers and other Computer Scientists

 - When you introduce a theory or concept, think hard about real-world examples that your audience may be able to relate to, and include these when you present the concept.
 You may not need to show the example textually on the slide, but maybe include an image of the example.
 Actual, existing, observed examples are more convincing than contrived examples that you invented.
 If you quote a result from a well-known person, introduce the person briefly and show a photo, for example.

 - Use professional presentation software.
-Keynote does the best job at supporting the author in creating good visual layout, through its templates and guides.
+On macOS, Apple's Keynote does the best job at supporting the author in creating good visual layout through its templates and guides.
 PowerPoint is not quite as good, but available on Windows.
 Slides are a highly visual task, so a nonvisual tool such as TeX does not work as well here.
 Really.

 - Use the design template provided by our lab.
 Don't mess with this or the standard design templates unless you have some design expertise.
 They've been built by experts (well, at least in Keynote).